 And on both counts, you’d be right.
 That’s why it’s also important to consider another aspect of this conversation.

 These days, what we consider work is whatever we’re paid to do.
-But in a future where mechanical and digital automation can provide for most of our needs, including a UBI to pay for them, this concept no longer need apply.
+But in a future where mechanical and digital automation can provide for most of our needs, including a UBI to pay for them, this concept no longer needs to apply.

 In truth, a job is what we do to make the bucks we need to get by and (in some cases) to compensate us for doing tasks we don’t enjoy.
 Work, on the other hand, has nothing to do with money; it’s what we do to serve our personal needs, be they physical, mental, or spiritual.
 Given this distinction, while we may enter a future with less total jobs, we won’t ever enter into a world with less work.

-In this future world where human labour is decoupled from gains in productivity and societal wealth, we’ll be able to:
+In this future world where human labor is decoupled from gains in productivity and societal wealth, we’ll be able to:

 - Free human creativity and potential by allowing people with novel artistic ideas or billion dollar research or startup ideas the time and financial safety net to pursue their ambitions.